alumxi22/website/content/giving/alumxi.md

 ### Donation by Mail

-Checks should be made out to “Alumni Association of Xi Chapter of Tau Epsilon Phi” and mailed to:
+Checks should be made out to “Alumni Association of tEp Inc.” and mailed to:

 ```
-ALUMNI ASSOCIATION OF XI CHAPTER OF TAU EPSILON PHI, INC.
+ALUMNI ASSOCIATION OF TEP INC.
-c/o NIKO MATSAKIS
-11 HENRY AVE
-SOMERVILLE, MA 02144
+2093 PHILADELPHIA PIKE #2253
+CLAYMONT, DE 19703
 ```

 AlumXi’s mailing address changed to the address above in February, 2020.